aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/patch-code-configuration/patch-code-set-customization/_index.md

 Congratulations!
 You've successfully **created multiple barcodes** with Aspose.BarCode for .NET.
 The same pattern works for any other supported symbology—just change `EncodeTypes.PatchCode` to the desired type.

-## Common Pitfalls & Troubleshooting
+## Common pitfalls & troubleshooting

 | Symptom | Likely Cause | Fix |
 |---------|--------------|-----|